danfickle/openhtmltopdf/README.md

 + OPEN HTML TO PDF is tested with OpenJDK 7 and Oracle JDK 8.
 + No, you can not use it on Android or Google App Engine.
 + Flowing columns are not implemented.
-+ No, it's not a web browser, although the 'browser' example is pretty impressive.
++ No, it's not a web browser.

 TEST CASES
 ========